edwardmiller123/planted-pro/README.md

 - Plans:
  - fetch correct time from app.
-	- if first byte in receive buffer is a 6 then export graph data.
-	- if first byte is a 1 or a 2 then it is a unix time stamp and should read full buffer
+	- Sync button in app sends the time in format "T1234567894T".
+We poll buffer for 'T' then read time and send back export payload
 	- after reading timestamp we convert to int and sync internal clock.
 All time stamps are from then on using the real time
 	- will need to keep internal time in seconds as well as milli seconds
+	- may need to remove pin headers from hm-10s to make fit